quzo81814351/notes/README.md

 # 2023-11-30
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account any potential obstacles or interruptions.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to better manage your workload and achieve your goals more effectively.

+# 2023-12-01
+- Today's programming wisdom is to prioritize readability and maintainability in your code.
+Write clean, well-structured code that is easy to understand and modify, even if it takes a bit longer upfront.
+Use descriptive variable names, comments, and documentation to make your code more accessible to others (and your future self).
+Remember that code is read far more often than it is written, so invest the time to make it readable.